HomeSite Map

 In contrast to the playfulness of the original version, The Beatles steamroller the song from beginning to end.
 From Ringo’s open hi-hat rhythm section and the clanging rhythm guitars from both John and George to all three vocalists singing at the top of their range, the song is transformed into a rock and roll powerhouse.
 The double-tracked urgency and desperation displayed by Lennon’s vocals is what, in many people’s minds, outdoes the original for sheer excitement.

-Songwriter Georgia Dobbins has expressed that the lyrics are conveying the singer's distraught appeal for the mailman to deliver a letter from her boyfriend who has been away at war.
-Since The Beatles required a gender change in the lyrics, we can assume here that Lennon just really misses his girlfriend.
+Songwriter Georgia Dobbins has expressed that the lyrics to this song are conveying the singer's distraught appeal for the mailman to deliver a letter from her boyfriend who has been away at war.
+Since The Beatles incorporated a gender change in the song's lyrics, we can assume here that Lennon just really misses his girlfriend.

 American Releases

 Since EPs were big sellers in Britain, Capitol tried their hand at it with Beatles music a couple of times.
-To highlight the fact that the Canadian "Roll Over Beethoven" single was now available in the US, they included both sides of that disc on the American EP "Four By The Beatles," released on May 11th, 1964.
-Probably because both of those songs were already available on "The Beatles' Second Album" by this time, the EP sold poorly, only reaching #92 on the Billboard Hot 100.
+To bring notice to the fact that the Canadian "Roll Over Beethoven" single was now available in America, they included both sides of that release on the American EP "Four By The Beatles," released on May 11th, 1964.
+Probably because both of those songs were already available on "The Beatles' Second Album" by this time, the EP sold poorly, only reaching #92 on the Billboard Hot 100 and quickly thereafter going out of print.

 Sometime in 1967, Capitol released Beatles music on a brand new but short-lived format called "Playtapes."
 These tape cartridges did not have the capability to include entire albums, so two truncated four-song versions of "The Beatles Second Album" were released in this portable format, "Please Mister Postman" being on both of these releases.
 These "Playtapes" are highly collectable today.

-November 11th, 2013 was the release date for the album "On Air - Live At The BBC Volume 2" which featured yet another version of "Please Mister Postman."
+November 11th, 2013 was the release date for the new album "On Air - Live At The BBC Volume 2" which featured yet another version of "Please Mister Postman."
 This rendition was recorded on July 10th, 1963, which was nearly three weeks prior to their official EMI album version that was recorded on July 30th.
-This early version, which was featured on the radio program "Pop Go The Beatles," has one noteworthy difference in that they hadn't yet incorporated the breaks at the end of the song (during, for example, the lyrics "deliver the letta...").
+This early rendition, as featured on the original BBC radio program "Pop Go The Beatles," has one noteworthy difference in that the group hadn't yet incorporated the breaks at the end of the song (during, for example, the lyrics "deliver the letta...").
 Released also at this time was a limited edition five-song sampler of this album for promotional purposes, this BBC recording of "Please Mister Postman" being included.

 Live Performances